medusajs/medusa/docs/content/development/backend/configurations.md

 }
 ```

-To disable compression for specific endpoints, you can pass in the request header `"x-no-compression": true`.

 Where:

 - `enabled`: A boolean flag that indicates where HTTP compression is enabled.
 It is disabled by default.